iquzart/docker-compose-traefik/README.md

 Requirements
 ------------
 Docker and Docker Compose is required to run the proxy.
-You may user my [Ansible_Role](https://github.com/iquzart/ansible-role-docker) to setup the infrastructure.
+You may use the [Ansible_Role](https://github.com/iquzart/ansible-role-docker) to setup the infrastructure.

 Deploy Traefik